Is business attire still important?

 So how do you do it?

-Casual wear advocates say that dressing comfortably makes them more productive.
+Casual clothing advocates say that dressing comfortably makes them more productive.

 How can you build a great reputation on sloppy work and missed deadlines?